One of a series of articles about the Poole-Bell House in Fairmount Heights, San Francisco.

 Solidarity and Support

 Both Frances and Bertram Tyrrel belonged to the Masonic and Odd Fellows fraternal orders.
-The role of these organizations was central to their lives, and their names are prominent in what records remain in the black newspapers of San Francisco such as The Western Outlook, the California Eagle, and the Spokesman.
+The role of these organizations was central to their lives, and their names are prominent in what records remain in the African-American newspapers of San Francisco such as The Western Outlook, the California Eagle, and the Spokesman.
 Bertram joined the Masons in 1903, shortly after beginning work at the Board of Public Works.
 It may have been as a direct result of this job that he was invited to join.

-The prominence of black churches in the fight for civil rights is well known, but fraternal organizations played an important part that was not generally understood by historians until the end of the twentieth century.
+The prominence of Black churches in the fight for civil rights is well known, but fraternal organizations played an important part that was not generally understood by historians until the end of the twentieth century.
 These organizations were critical networks that provided social, economic, and political support for the African-American community during these years.
 They were especially important in an age before civil rights laws and access to insurance protection or union membership.
 They remained relevant through the 1960s, as they provided support for the fight for civil rights in the form of money, leadership, and clear messaging to communities.

 Americans are a “nation of joiners,” as has been famously observed over the centuries, but African Americans have historically been “more likely than whites to join voluntary associations and participate in many kinds of civic activities.”
-For example, in the early twentieth century, 6% of white men belonged to the Odd Fellows, whereas 11% of black men did.
+For example, in the early twentieth century, 6% of white men belonged to the Odd Fellows, whereas 11% of Black men did.
 The pursuit of association in these groups promoted “social capital,” which went some way towards remediating the damage that slavery had done over the centuries.
 “Slavery was a system designed to destroy social capital among slaves and between slaves and freemen.”
 The end of the Civil War saw a big increase in participation.

 “Fraternal orders played a crucial role in African-American civil society, with vast networks of lodges forging vital links among African Americans in different states and regions.
 Bringing together individuals from diverse class and regional backgrounds, fraternal orders provided venues in which men and women gained civic and leadership skills, stressing the value of communal solidarity and citizenship.”

 In a time where official positions were largely closed to African Americans, fraternal orders provided titled officerships and committee positions in large numbers to their members, giving direct experience of leadership within an institution.
 It was customary that very nearly every single member in an order was given a titled position of some type.
 This meant the chance to gain skills—to lead meetings, keep records, organize events, run committees with a wide variety of responsibilities, visit the sick, and select new members.
-Indeed, black men who could only ever find work in service jobs had the opportunity to exercise leadership and authority during their time with a lodge.
+Indeed, Black men who could only ever find work in service jobs had the opportunity to exercise leadership and authority during their time with a lodge.

 Black women’s auxiliary groups followed soon after: The Order of the Eastern Star (OES) was founded in 1874 (Masonic), and the Household of Ruth was founded in 1857 (Odd Fellows).
 There were many, many other African-American fraternal organizations, but it is these two that featured in the Tyrrels’ lives.